 Bigfoot, which Webb no longer owns, started taking tour groups on boarding adventures, and the hostel claimed it topped 10,000 riders by 2009.
 That number is now several times higher, and I joined the ranks (albeit with Quetzaltrekkers) in 2011.

-When we arrived at the volcano, we were told to leave our bags in the bus, and the riders were broken into two groups.
+at the volcano, we were told to leave our bags in the bus, and the riders were broken into two groups.
 The first group was only doing the boarding, and they would have two goes at it.
 The second group was on the two-day El Hoyo trek, and we would only have one ride before starting our ascent up the Las Pilas-El Hoyo volcanic complex.

 After everyone stashed their bags in the bus, the guides passed around the boards—small, flat wooden sleds—followed by workshop-style safety goggles and green-colored jumpsuits that an inmate might wear picking up trash on the side of the road.
 A guide told us the prison jumpsuits and glasses protect us from the small lava rocks that will fly into our bodies and faces as we descend the volcano.
 Perfect.

 Then came the board-riding instructions.

 “Use your feet to steer, lean back to go fast and lean forward to slow down,” said our lead guide, Sarah, from Washington state.
 “You can tap your left foot to go right, your right foot to go left and never dig in your heels.”